- INTERPOL Budapest

-The INTERPOL National Central Bureau (NCB) for Hungary is part of Hungary’s International Police Co-operation Centre (NEBEK).
-NEBEK is one of the biggest units of the General Directorate of Criminal Investigation and has nationwide jurisdiction.
+The INTERPOL National Central Bureau (NCB) for Hungary is part of Hungary’s International Law Enforcement Centre (ILEC).
+ILEC is one of the biggest units of the General Directorate of Criminal Investigation and has nationwide jurisdiction.
 It receives and processes criminal investigation requests from abroad and is able to take urgent operational action if required.

-INTERPOL Budapest is staffed by almost 20 case officers and a liaison officer from the Hungarian Customs.
-NCB activities are focussed around the following crime fields:
+INTERPOL Budapest is staffed by 20 case officers and a liaison officer from the Hungarian Customs.
+NCB activities focus around the following crime areas:

 - Stolen motor vehicles;

 - Stolen works of art;

 - Financial crime;

 - Customs cases.